stbnrivas/dataModels/specs/Parking/ParkingAccess/doc/spec.md

 -   `refOffStreetParking` : The offstreet parking site this access point gives access to.

-    -   Attribute type: Reference to an entity of type [OffStreetParking](../../OffStreetParking/doc/spec.md)
+    -   Attribute type: Relationship.
+Reference to an entity of type [OffStreetParking](../../OffStreetParking/doc/spec.md)
     -   Mandatory

 -   `features` : Equipment or facilities provided by the access point.

-    -   Attribute type: List of [https://schema.org/Text](https://schema.org/Text)
+    -   Attribute type: Property.
+List of [https://schema.org/Text](https://schema.org/Text)
     -   Allowed values: Those specified by the DATEX II _essEquipmentEnum_ and by _AccessibilityEnum_.